milaargo/austin-cafe-return-intent-analysis/notes/project_timeline.md

 4. positive experience factors that appear to distinguish retained from lost customers.

 The final goal is to move from customer language to actionable insight about the difference between **satisfaction and retention**.

+---

+## 14. Isolate Return Resilience

+**Date:** September 12, 2026

+I narrowed the analysis to reviews containing at least one negatively coded theme:

+- 52 reviews with a Yes return signal
+- 41 reviews with a No return signal

+This created a more direct comparison between customers who experienced friction but still indicated continued patronage and customers who experienced friction and indicated non-return.

+For each theme, I compared positive-theme prevalence as a potential return buffer and negative-theme prevalence as a potential relationship breaker.

+Service / Treatment and Distinctiveness showed the clearest two-sided differences, while several operational themes appeared more tolerable.

+---

+## 15. Return to the Customer Language

+Aggregate differences were treated as signals for further investigation rather than findings on their own.

+I retrieved the underlying reviews for Service / Treatment and Distinctiveness.

+Service cases suggested a meaningful contrast between ordinary interpersonal warmth among customers who still returned and language describing dismissal, condescension, or feeling unwelcome among customers who withdrew future business.

+Distinctiveness cases suggested another possible mechanism: customers who continued patronage often described a specific reason the café remained worth choosing, while non-return reviews more often framed the café as replaceable or undifferentiated.

+These interpretations remain exploratory and non-causal.

+---

+## 16. Test Rating Severity as a Confound

+The No-return group was disproportionately concentrated in Low-rating reviews, so I tested whether the Service pattern persisted within comparable rating tiers.

+Among Low-rating reviews containing a negative experience:

+- positive Service appeared in 23.5% of Yes reviews vs. 6.1% of No reviews;
+- negative Service appeared in 35.3% of Yes reviews vs. 63.6% of No reviews.

+The pattern therefore remained visible even among customers who were similarly dissatisfied overall.

+The Mixed-rating subgroup did not reproduce the same pattern clearly and contained only eight No reviews, so the result is treated cautiously rather than as evidence of an independent causal effect.

+---

+## 17. Freeze the SQL Analysis

+The SQL phase was stopped once the primary business question had been addressed and the strongest pattern had been stress-tested.

+The final analysis package includes:

+- data validation;
+- return-signal theme comparison;
+- return-resilience analysis;
+- rating-tier robustness checks;
+- aggregate analytical outputs for visualization.

+The strongest exploratory finding is that interpersonal treatment appears more closely associated with stated relationship continuation than several other forms of friction in this sample.

+SQL scripts and aggregate outputs are available in the `/sql` and `/outputs` folders.